aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 .. literalinclude:: include/snippets/launch_auto-wannier_workflow.py

-The script can parse some input variables, like the protocol for the calculation \
+The script can accept one commandline argument for specifying \
-and the location of the crystal structure file in the xsf format.
+the location of the crystal structure file in the xsf format.
 You can again download some simple crystal structures from this list

     * :download:`Ar2.xsf <include/xsf/Ar2.xsf>`